-You can either pay with any credit card (ATM/debit cards are not accepted) or bank account by wire transfer/EFT.
-Debit cards are not accepted.
+You can either pay with any credit card or bank transfer/EFT.
+Debit/ATM cards are not accepted.

 After making your online registration, you must make your payment within 48 hours.
 If your booking is made within 5 days before the test; the payment must be made earlier than 48 hours.

 - Can I make a partial payment?